Eligibility

 Grounds for refusing a lease extension

-It worth noting that the only reasons a landlord might successfully turn down your request to extend your lease are if they are planning to demolish or remodel the property, or if they believe you are not eligible to apply for lease extension.
-Apart from that, the main areas for potential dispute with your landlord are over your eligibility for lease extension first place, the need to follow the correct procedure and any dispute either over the price to be paid for the lease extension or whether or not the landlords costs [which you have to pay as part of the cost of extending your lease] are reasonable.
+Apart from these two, the main areas for potential dispute with your landlord are over your eligibility for lease extension in the first place; the need to follow the correct procedure; and any dispute either over the price to be paid for the lease extension or whether or not the landlords costs [which you have to pay as part of the cost of extending a lease] are reasonable.

 Interested in Leasehold Extension?
 Contact us today